MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 ### Exercise 3 result

-After you complete this exercise, you have configured clustering on Azure virtual machines running Linux to support a highly available SAP NetWeaver deployment
+After you complete this exercise, you have configured clustering on Azure Virtual Machines running Linux to support a highly available SAP NetWeaver deployment

 ## Exercise 4: Remove lab resources